mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

-EncryptionAtRest allows to set encryption for AWS, Azure and GCP providers
+EncryptionAtRest allows to set encryption for AWS, Azure and GCP providers.

 <table>
     <thead>